-- The Information Literacy User's Guide: An Open, Online Textbook - Computer, or access to one, with the internet - 3 or more ways (the cloud, jump drives, e-mail) for storing your work. - Note: Computer problems are not a valid excuse for being late, being unprepared, or turning in late assignments.
+- Palmquist, M. (2018).
+The bedford researcher (6th ed.)
+Boston, MA: Bedford/St. Martin's.
+(Other editions are too outdated, so please purchase this one.) - Note: The textbook is absolutely necessary for success in this class. - Computer, or access to one, with the internet - 3 or more ways (jump drives, e-mail) for storing your work. - Note: Computer problems are not a valid excuse for being late, being unprepared, or turning in late assignments.